16 Top Reasons Why Your SEO is Not Working

 Thin content is content that has little or no value for the visitors.
-Search engines often consider pages which are low in quality as thin content pages.
+Search engines often consider pages that are low in quality as thin content pages.
 But, you also need to be aware of duplicate contents as those contents are also regarded as thin contents.

 Google algorithms have changed over the years with the sole purpose to provide the best results for their users.
 They want to make sure the search results match the search intent of the users.

-Your focus should be your readers.
+Your focus should be on your readers.
 They are the actual people that will pay you to purchase your products or services.
 So, you need to write informative content that makes your readers happy.

 Investing in content development can help you improve your ROI.
 You don’t have to fully rely on articles alone.
 Focus on videos and podcasts as well.
 Contents published on your website will help to determine your authority within your industry.